 To make its performance easier to understand and to improve the presentation of its financial communication, the Group presents operational figures (revenue, EBITDA, operating income) on a "Global Proportionate" (GP) basis, including the Group's share of joint ventures as if they were consolidated proportionately and not under the equity method applied in accordance with IFRS when preparing the consolidated financial statements.
-The joint-ventures are mainly located in the United States (with the company LAZ Karp Associates LLC - known as LAZ Parking - held at a stake of 50% that was sold on December 30th 2021), in Colombia (with the company City Parking SA owned at 87.5% as of 30 June 2023 by Indigo Group since May 2023, previously only 50%) in Switzerland (with the company Parking du Centre-Flon held at 50% as of 30 June 2023) or in France (with the company Smovengo S.A.S. held at 40.49% as of 30 June 2023).
+The joint-ventures are mainly located in the United States (with the company LAZ Karp Associates LLC - known as LAZ Parking - held at a stake of 50% that was sold on December 30th 2021), in Colombia (with the company City Parking SA owned at 87.5% as of 30 June 2023 by Indigo Group since May 2023, previously only 50%) in Switzerland (with the company Parking du Centre-Flon held at 50% as of 30 June 2023).
 Unless specified otherwise, revenue and EBITDA Compound Annual Growth Rate ("CAGR") per country were computed based on Global Proportionate reported figures in euros at current exchange rates.
 In the following sections, unless specified otherwise, 2022 and 2021 "Indigo Group Global Proportionate revenue & EBITDA" refer to Global Proportionate figures of the Parking Perimeter.

-Except for Global Proportionate figures, which are unaudited figures, the financial information presented in this section has been extracted from Indigo Group's audited consolidated financial statements for the six-month period ended on 30 June 2023 and for the twelvementh periods ended on 31 December 2022 and 31 December 2021, which were prepared in accordance with International Financial Reporting Standards (IFRS).
+Except for Global Proportionate figures, which are unaudited figures, the financial information presented in this section has been extracted from Indigo Group's audited consolidated financial statements for the six-month period ended on 30 June 2023 and for the twelvemonth periods ended on 31 December 2022 and 31 December 2021, which were prepared in accordance with International Financial Reporting Standards (IFRS).
 As most of its activity is related to infrastructure businesses, the Group considers that a Cash Conversion Ratio provides useful information to investors to assess the proportion of profits that are converted to cash-flow and therefore available for development capex, tax, debt service and dividend to shareholders.
 The Group definition of the "Cash Conversion Ratio" is the following: Free Cash-Flow / EBITDA, the "Free Cash-Flow" being defined as: